Tzu Chi: Youth

-Year end ceremonies
+Within the Indonesian branch of Tzu Chi, the role of Tzu Ching (慈青) extends beyond the university level.
+Instead, youth volunteers can start applying at the age of 16 through the Tzu Chi website.

+Year-end Blessings Ceremonies

-Each year Tzu Chi conducts a Year End Ceremony attended by Tzu Chi workers, volunteers and members in January or February where Cheng Yen distributes blessings in the form of red packets that embosses a coin in Taiwanese currency together with auspicious words for the coming year.
+Each year, Tzu Chi conducts a Year-End Blessings Ceremony attended by Tzu Chi workers, volunteers and members in January or February, where Cheng Yen distributes blessings in the form of red packets that embosses a coin in Taiwanese currency together with auspicious words for the coming year.